alipannu12121/icp/intl.en-US/Before ICP Filing/Read and understand the ICP regulations/ICP Filing regulations for northern China/ICP filing regulations for Hebei.md

 -   From 00:00 on January 1, 2018, the relevant authorities start performing domain name verification for all submitted website ICP filing applications. , see
 -   The name of the domain name holder must be consistent with that of the ICP filing entity.
 -   The domain name must be valid for more than three months.
--   For more information about personal website naming, in the ICP filing documentation[see Personal website naming requirements](https://help.aliyun.com/knowledge_detail/36948.html#title-lhm-b1g-ehx) \(available in Chinese only\).
+-   For more information about personal website naming, in the ICP filing documentation [see Personal website naming requirements](https://help.aliyun.com/knowledge_detail/36948.html#title-lhm-b1g-ehx) \(available in Chinese only\).

  **Required materials**